Monica Reyes: Season 8 (2000–01)

-In 2001, Reyes was contacted by Doggett, now an FBI agent assigned to X-Files department, to assist in on a case involving the disappearances of several individuals who claimed to be alien abductees, as well as the disappearance of fellow agent Fox Mulder.
+In 2001, Reyes was contacted by Doggett, now an FBI agent assigned to X-Files department, to assist on a case involving the disappearances of several individuals who claimed to be alien abductees, as well as the disappearance of fellow agent Fox Mulder.
 Because of her background, Reyes considered that these believers may have simply formed a cult, but did not rule out the possibility of alien intervention.
 She stayed with the case until after Mulder was returned by his abductors, but returned to her field office soon after.

 She later contacted Mulder, who was back to full health at the time, seeking help on a case she suspected had some link to the murder of Doggett's son.
 However, as before, she soon returned to her own work.
 Reyes remained with the New Orleans field office until she was called upon to protect agent Dana Scully in May 2001, driving her out to a remote location in Georgia so that the pregnant Scully might deliver her child out of harm's way.
 Reyes helped deliver the child, and made a permanent move soon afterwards, becoming Doggett's partner on The X-Files.